An interdisciplinary initiative that brings together clinical, theoretical and artistic approaches to, and applications of, psychoanalysis

 Download the brochure here

-CPD: 6.5 CPD points have been awarded by the Psychoanalytic Section of the Irish Council for Psychotherapy (ICP).
+CPD: The Psychoanalytic Section of the Irish Council for Psychotherapy (ICP) has awarded the event 6.5 CPD points.

 Film: In Session Course (Psychoanalysis & Film): 2013-2014